 A fast Google search and you will find that a chemical known as hydroquinone generally ranks high in the list of ingredients that are clinically verified to be effective in decreasing the look of dark spots.
 Anyway, it is also generally linked with potential risk, especially for pregnant ladies.
 Which is why arbutin has been slowly gaining in status over the years.

-Also called as Vitamin B3, nianciamide is also a powerful skincare ingredient that has multiple advantages brightening, refining skin texture and make stronger skin barrier layer.
+Also called as Vitamin B3, niacinamide is also a powerful skincare ingredient that has multiple advantages brightening, refining skin texture and making a stronger skin barrier layer.
 Additionally, it is also a stable compound, making it simple to work with in formulation as it does not break down when exposed to heat and light.